 How do I write an honors thesis?

 You are required to write a thesis documenting your honors research.
 The final copy must be submitted for your adviser's approval before you graduate.
 There are two options for the formatting of your thesis.
 The first option is to format your thesis as a manuscript to be submitted to a suitable peer-reviewed journal.
 This means you must follow the directions about word length, text size, page layout, tables, figures, etc. provided by the journal.
 You must discuss with your adviser if this option suits your project and to determine which journal would suit your research.
-The second option is 30-50 pages of double-spaced text, single sided, one inch all-round margins with a 11pt serif font (such as Times New Roman), including page numbers, an abstract and title page including your name and your adviser's name.
+The second option is a double-spaced text, single sided, one inch all-round margins with a 11pt serif font (such as Times New Roman), including page numbers, an abstract and title page including your name and your adviser's name.
+Page limits and requirements will be worked out in collaboration with the thesis adviser.
 There are many excellent resources to help you with the details of thesis-writing, one of our favorites is 'How to Write a Better Thesis' by David Evans and Paul Gruba, and your adviser will be able to suggest more.

 What are all the requirements for completing the UW Anthropology Honors Program?